loicgreffier/docsource/README.md

 A relative link can be either absolute or relative:

-- Absolute links are checked from the root directory of the documentation concatenated with the content directory provided by the `--content-directory` flag or with the image directory provided by the `--image-directory` flag.
+- Absolute links are checked from the root directory of the documentation + the content directory if provided ( `--content-directory`) or the image directory for images if provided (`--image-directory`).
-- Relative links are checked from the file to which the link belongs, unless the `--all-absolute` flag is enabled.
+- Relative links are checked from the file to which the link belongs.

-### Mailto Links
+#### Mailto Links

 Mailto links are used to include a link with an email address.
 Docsource checks the format of the linked email address: